From education to employment

 Those are the expert views of Francis Mulleady, a senior teaching fellow in digital marketing at Aston University and programme director of the University’s Strategic Digital Marketing MSc.

-Mr Mulleady was talking about his work in the latest episode of the ‘Aston means business’ podcast series, presented by journalist Steve Dyson.
+Mr Mulleady was talking about his work in the latest episode of the ‘Aston Means Business’ podcast series, presented by journalist Steve Dyson.

-Describing himself as a “self-taught technological geek”, Francis said the Strategic Digital Marketing MSc launched in September last year after he was asked to write it during Covid lockdown.
+Describing himself as a “self-taught technological geek”, Francis said the Strategic Digital Marketing MSc launched in September last year after he was asked to write it during the Covid lockdown.

 He said: “It’s designed for people who are going to become managers of digital brands, and digital brands in the future.”